Web-Dev-Collaborative/100-days-of-code/README.md

 **Today's Progress**: Not a lot of coding time available to me today, so I added a few tweaks to my blog.

 **Thoughts:** A good article has a clear, well formatted published date, some tags that may be relevant to the article and some links so other can share the article on social media.
 I added these today.
+Also made sure I made correct and effective use of the `<time datetime=""></time>` HTML tag.

 **Tweet:** https://twitter.com/jackdomleo7/status/1271934825944014855